 For dinner, reserve a table at Eleonore’s Restaurant at Chateau Yering Hotel and work your way through the modern Australian fine-dining menu, paired with local wine.
 The best part?
 You can stay overnight at this five-star heritage homestead, with 32 suites overlooking 250 acres of gardens and sweeping valley views.

 Day 3: Healesville to Marysville

-Enjoy the scenic one hour drive northwest to Marysville, surrounded by impressive waterfalls, lush forest and popular walking trails.
-Among them is the four-kilometre (2.5 mile) Cumberland Walk, which offers a glimpse into the region’s gold and logging history.
-Along the way you’ll encounter the gargantuan ‘Big Tree’ – a 400-year-old, 85 metre (279 feet) eucalypt.
-Another local landmark to visit is Steavenson Falls – its 84 metre (275 feet) plummet marks it as one of Victoria’s highest waterfalls.
+Enjoy the scenic one-hour drive northwest to Marysville, surrounded by impressive waterfalls, lush forest and popular walking trails.
+Among them is the four-kilometre (2.5-mile) Cumberland Walk, which offers a glimpse into the region’s gold and logging history.
+Along the way you’ll encounter the gargantuan ‘Big Tree’ – a 400-year-old, 85-metre (279-foot) eucalypt.
+Another local landmark to visit is Steavenson Falls – its 84-metre (275-foot) plummet marks it as one of Victoria’s highest waterfalls.